ultimatemember/ultimatemember/readme.txt

 **Bugfixes**

+* Fixed: Added uploader fields accept argument for set allowed mime-types in the upload dialog window.
+Updated 3.1.2 version of this library [hayageek/jquery-upload-file](https://github.com/hayageek/jquery-upload-file/).
+Don't use 4.0.11 version for now.
 * Fixed: JS initialization of the empty uploader fields.

 **Note: Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after the upgrade**